Lupin3000/Raspberry-PI-Tutorials/Bluetooth/readme.md

 ## Some basics first

-With bluez you have already some common tools available on Raspberry PI - for example `hcitool`, `bluetoothctl` and `gattool`.
+With bluez you have already some common tools available on Raspberry PI - for example `hcitool`, `bluetoothctl`, `sdptool` and `gattool`.

 ### Controller